Hand Cream Concentrate

 Why it works for sensitive & problem skin

-- Contains canola oil, which is an excellent all-around oil for most skin types, glycerin and betaine from sugarbeets for deep and lasting hydration and colloidal oatmeal, which has been used for ages to treat eczema and rashes and also strengthens the skin barrier by slowing down TEWL (trans-epidermal water-loss).
+•Plant-based glycerine and betaine from sugar beets provide deep and lasting hydration, and colloidal oatmeal, which has been used for ages to treat eczema and rashes, and also strengthens the skin barrier by slowing down TEWL (trans-epidermal water-loss).

 Tube made of aluminium, cap made of plastic and outerpack made of cardboard.